1. Strength of Materials

 10."Strength of Material: S.I.
 Units" by S Ramamrutham

 “Strength of Material: S.I.
-Units” Book Review: This book provides a comprehensive overview on strength of material.
-It is designed to focus on students and teachers of various engineering fields like chemical, civil, mechanical, and more.
-It introduces the study of the strength of materials and discusses the different types of stresses and strains acting on an object.
-The book focuses on other concepts like Thermal Stresses, Strain Energy and Impact Loading, Principal Stresses and Strains, Elastic Constants, Moment of Inertia, Bending Stresses, Perfect Frames, and Shear Force.
-It provides numerous solved and unsolved examples to enhance understanding of readers.
+Units” Book Review: This comprehensive book on the strength of materials is specifically aimed at students and teachers of various engineering fields, including chemical, civil, mechanical, and more.
+It introduces the study of materials strength and explores the various types of stresses and strains that can act on an object.
+In addition, the book covers other key concepts, such as thermal stresses, strain energy and impact loading, principal stresses and strains, elastic constants, moment of inertia, bending stresses, perfect frames, and shear force.
+To enhance reader understanding, the book includes numerous solved and unsolved examples.

 2. Advance Strength of Materials